Galway Theatre Festival (May) – 2027 Ultimate Guide

 • You are on a budget: It remains one of Ireland’s most affordable cultural weekends, with many workshops and readings supported by MyWaste.ie being free to the public.

-Our Honest Takeaway: Basically, anything happening in Galway is guaranteed to be a good time, but the Theatre Festival hits that “sweet spot.”
-It’s our top pick for a spring getaway because it combines the energy of a festival with the intimacy of a local pub session.
+Our Honest Takeaway: Basically, anything happening in Galway is guaranteed to be a good time, but the Galway Theatre Festival hits that “sweet spot.”
+It’s our top pick for a spring getaway in Ireland because it combines the energy of a festival with the intimacy of a local pub session.
 Between the friendly locals, the bilingual storytelling, and the ease of walking from venue to venue, it’s the perfect mix for an unforgettable Irish trip.

 Mix up your Galway festival trip with the following unique Irish adventures off the tourist path: